 4 cloves of garlic, peeled and crushed,

-1 small fresh chili pepper, seeds removed and finely chopped
+1 small fresh chili pepper, seeds removed and finely

 Pinch of salt